-7.11 PROMOTIONS
+7.4 PROMOTIONS

 The following provisions are intended to assure St. Norbert College of a strong and effective faculty.
 They apply only to those with full-time faculty contracts and describe general policies that shall govern administrative practice.
-The President of the College may make exceptions to these policies when strict implementation of any provision might produce a result contrary to its purpose.
-Such exceptions will be made only after consultation with the Faculty Personnel Committee and with the Vice President for Academic Affairs.
 General requirements for promotion to the various ranks are as follows:

-- 7.11.1 Promotion from the rank of Instructor to Assistant Professor automatically follows completion of the terminal degree in the faculty member's field. - 7.11.2 When a faculty member is granted permanent tenure, promotion from the rank of Assistant Professor to Associate Professor is automatically granted. - 7.11.3 A faculty member at the rank of Assistant Professor who has previously been granted tenure may apply for promotion to Associate Professor after serving as Assistant Professor for six years.
-A tenured Assistant Professor may apply for early promotion, but is still limited to one application for promotion to Associate during the first seven years as Assistant Professor.
-The application shall follow the guidelines and timetable set forth in [Sections II: 7.12.1 7.12.2.6].
-Promotions are granted in accordance with [Section II: 7.17], except that the President makes the final decision, rather than forwarding a recommendation to the Board of Trustees. - 7.11.4 A faculty member is eligible for promotion from Associate Professor to Professor after completing six years as an Associate Professor and at least three years of full-time service at St. Norbert College.
+- 7.4.1 Promotion from the rank of Instructor to Assistant Professor automatically follows completion of the terminal degree in the faculty member's field. - 7.4.2 Under the current tenure and promotion system [Section II: 7], when a faculty member is granted permanent tenure, promotion from the rank of Assistant Professor to Associate Professor is automatically granted. - 7.4.3 Any faculty member at the rank of Assistant Professor who has previously been granted tenure may apply for promotion to Associate Professor.
+Promotions to Associate Professor for individuals at the rank of assistant professor with tenure are granted in accordance with the criteria in [Section II: 7.2] and the application shall follow the guidelines and due dates set forth in [Section II: 7.3]. - 7.4.4 A faculty member is eligible for promotion from Associate Professor to Professor after completing six years as an Associate Professor and at least three years of full-time service at St. Norbert College.
 An Associate Professor may apply for early promotion, but is still limited to one application during the first six years as an Associate Professor.
-Promotions are not automatic but dependent upon fulfillment of expectations in the criteria listed in [Section II: 7.14] below.
-These criteria should be understood within the context of St. Norbert College as a small, Catholic, liberal arts college.
-In the course of meeting those expectations, faculty members should reflect upon and articulate how their accomplishments contribute to the mission.